What is a PCI Audit? How to Get Your Business Ready

 How often do I need to get a PCI audit?

-PCI DSS doesn’t mandate the frequency of PCI audits–it’s really up to the payment card company with whom you choose to work.
+PCI DSS doesn’t mandate the frequency of PCI audits – it’s really up to the payment card company with whom you choose to work.
 For example, American Express has its own set of audit frequency requirements, as do Visa and MasterCard.
-However, it’s important to remember businesses identified as Level 1 (over six million yearly card transactions) or those who have experienced a breach must pass a minimum of one audit per year to remain PCI compliant.
+However, it’s important to remember that businesses identified as Level 1 (over six million yearly card transactions) or those who have experienced a breach must pass a minimum of one audit per year to remain PCI compliant.

 What happens if I fail my PCI audit?